operator-framework/operator-sdk/doc/operator-scope.md

       Status MemcachedStatus `json:"status,omitempty"`
     }
     ```
-- Execute the command `operator-sdk generate openapi` then you should be able to check the CRD updated with the cluster scope such as the following example.
+- Execute the command `operator-sdk generate openapi`, then you should be able to check that the CRD was updated with the cluster scope as in the following example:

 * `deploy/crds/cache.example.com_memcacheds_crd.yaml`
     ```YAML